insidegui/AppearanceMaker/README.md

 Create custom appearances to customize your app's look with NSAppearance

+# OS X 10.10

+Appearance Maker does work on OS X 10.10, but some of the artwork exported doesn't match the new look.

 ## What's NSAppearance?

 [Check the docs](https://developer.apple.com/library/mac/documentation/AppKit/Reference/NSAppearance_Class/Reference/Reference.html).
 Even though Apple states you can create a custom appearance using Xcode, this is not currently available, so I've created this simple app that lets you make custom appearances.